 A person shall not cause, suffer, allow, or permit any process operation to operate that is not equipped with a fugitive particulate matter control system.
-A person shall not cause, suffer, allow, or permit any materials to be handled, transported, or stored; or a building, its appurtenances, or a road to be used, constructed, altered, repaired or demolished without taking reasonable precautions to prevent particulate matter from becoming airborne.
+A person shall not cause, suffer, allow, or permit any process operation to operate; any materials to be handled, transported, or stored; or a building, its appurtenances, or a road to be used, constructed, altered, repaired or demolished without taking reasonable precautions to prevent particulate matter from becoming airborne.
 Public roads will not be subject to this section unless a public nuisance is created.

-(5) Asphalt Concrete Plants
+(5) Asphalt ConcreteHot Mix Asphalt Plants

-A person shall not discharge or cause, suffer, allow or permit the emission of particulate matter in excess of 90 milligrams per dry standard cubic meter (0.04 grains per dry standard cubic foot) from an asphalt concrete plant constructed after April 30, 1971.
+A person shall not discharge or cause, suffer, allow or permit the emission of particulate matter in excess of 90 milligrams per dry standard cubic meter (0.04 grains per dry standard cubic foot) from an hot mix asphalt concrete plant constructed after April 30, 1971.

-For the purposes of this subsection, an asphalt concrete plant is comprised of any combination of the following: rotary drier, screening and classifying equipment, aggregate weighing system, mixer, storage bins, conveying equipment, and transfer systems.
+For the purposes of this subsection, an asphalt concretehot mix asphalt plant is comprised of any combination of the following: rotary drier, screening and classifying equipment, aggregate weighing system, mixer, storage bins, conveying equipment, and transfer systems.